Diosmin: benefits, dosage, contraindications

 Venotonic

 Diosmin improves vascular health by strengthening venous tone and reducing blood stasis.
-It acts by increasing intracellular cAMP levels through phosphodiesterase inhibition, which reduces the production of inflammatory prostaglandins (PGE2, PGF2) and thromboxanes (A2, B2).
-It also decreases the expression of endothelial adhesion molecules, reducing neutrophil infiltration and free radical formation.
-In a clinical study on patients with chronic venous insufficiency, the administration of diosmin (Daflon 500 mg) for 60 days significantly reduced symptoms like edema and pain, while improving capillary permeability and lymphatic drainage.
-These anti-inflammatory and pro-angiogenic effects also promote the healing of venous ulcers.
+It acts by increasing intracellular cAMP levels via inhibition of phosphodiesterase, which reduces the production of inflammatory prostaglandins (PGE2, PGF2) and thromboxanes (A2, B2).
+It also decreases the expression of endothelial adhesion molecules, reducing neutrophil infiltration and the formation of free radicals.
+In a clinical study of patients with chronic venous insufficiency, administration of diosmin (Daflon 500 mg) for 60 days significantly reduced symptoms such as edema and pain, while improving capillary permeability and lymphatic drainage.
+These anti-inflammatory and pro-angiogenic effects also promote healing of venous ulcers.

 Usages associés